Network Service Tiers overview

-Use Premium Tier to optimize for performance, and Standard Tier to optimize for cost:
+Use Premium Tier to optimize for performance, and use Standard Tier to optimize for cost.

 Egress pricing for each of the Network Service Tiers is different.
-See Network Service Tiers Pricing for details.
+For more information, see Network Service Tiers pricing.

 This diagram illustrates recommended use cases for Standard Tier and Premium Tier.